omeka/Documentation/source/Tutorials/understandingOmeka_Plugin_AbstractPlugin.rst

       protected $_hooks = array('install', 'uninstall');

 When installing your plugin, there might be options that need to be set.
-You can do this easily within the install callback by adding an ``$_options`` array and calling :php:meth:`Omeka_Plugin_AbstractPlugin::_installOptions` from the install callback, and :php:meth:`Omeka_Plugin_AbstractPlugin::_installOptions` in the uninstall callback.
+You can do this easily within the install callback by adding an ``$_options`` array and calling :php:meth:`Omeka_Plugin_AbstractPlugin::_installOptions` from the install callback, and :php:meth:`Omeka_Plugin_AbstractPlugin::_uninstallOptions` in the uninstall callback.
 The array is name-value pairs for the name of the option and initial value.

 .. code-block:: php